Qoraiche/laravel-config-updater/README.md

-# Laravel Config Writer
+# Laravel Config Updater

-Write to Laravel Config files and maintain file integrity.
+Update Laravel Config files and maintain file integrity.

 This library is an extension of the Config component used by Laravel.
 It adds the ability to write to configuration files.